+- 100. To properly train of all parties involved in the digital tachograph system, it is evident that equipment, including cards and digital tachograph devices should be developed.
+This training equipment should comply with all standards valid for actual commercially used devices. - 101.
 It should be noted, however, that for safety measure, the devices, vehicle units and cards used for training purposes are working with test keys and not "real keys", preventing the use of training material (cards) for driving as second or additional card.

-9.2 Training of drivers, companies, fitters, workshop technicians, control officers new procedures for the law enforcers to follow during the checks of compliance with the applicable laws.
+2. Training of drivers, companies, fitters, workshop technicians, control officers

+- 102. The implementation of the digital tachograph entails new obligations for transport companies and professional drivers.
+It also introduces more stringent requirements for the workshops to ensure a proper calibration and repair of this recording equipment.
+Moreover, the implementation of the digital tachograph introduces new procedures for the law enforcers to follow during the checks of compliance with the applicable laws.
 It is, therefore, evident that training of all those involved in AETR, during all stages (design, implementation and use of the digital tachograph) is crucial for its success.
-This includes training of competent authorities' officials, enforcement bodies, managers and office staff of transport companies, drivers, workshops, fitters, technicians and safety advisors.
+This includes training of competent authorities' officials, enforcement bodies, managers and office staff of transport companies, drivers, workshops, fitters, technicians and safety advisors. - 103.
+A non-exhaustive list of training actions that this workgroup could design, implement (or delegate for implementation) and supervise would be: - Awareness raising events; - Separate training courses for transport companies, professional drivers, workshops and law enforcers; - Field demonstrations;